 This clause contains general (highlevel) requirements that pertain to the different categories of operability identified in clause 3.2.1.
 The requirements can be applied to missions of all classes (e.g. science, telecommunications or Earth observation) and orbittype (e.g. geostationary, lowEarth orbiting or interplanetary).

+This standard does not address specific requirements on relay communications (multi-spacecraft communications)."

 Observability

 The space segment shall provide visibility of its internal status, configuration and performance to the ground segment in conformance with the level of detail and the time delays specified for all routine and specified contingency operations, including subsequent diagnostic activities.